OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

 [!include[HTTPS guidance](../includes/https-guidance.md)]

-1. To enable HTTPS for your app, create a `vue.config.js` file in the root folder of the Vue project with the following contents:
+1. To enable HTTPS for your app, create a `vue.config.js` file in the root folder of the Vue project with the following contents.

     ```js
     var fs = require("fs");